FranklinZamora/DisolvedOxygenNAS/README.md

 ## Description

 This repository contains a custom Arduino library and corresponding sketch for interfacing with a different sensors via I2C.
-The `SensorNAS` library, designed specifically for Ochoa Technology, simplifies reading O2, SAT, EC, TDS, SAL, SG and PH values from the sensor, as well as controlling the sensor's low-power mode and LED state.
+The `SensorNAS` library, designed specifically for Ochoa Technology, simplifies reading O2, SAT, EC, TDS, SAL, SG, ORP and PH values from the sensor, as well as controlling the sensor's low-power mode and LED state.

 ## Features